pavedroad-io/pavedroad/CONTRIBUTING.md

-## How to Contribute
+## Contributing to PavedRoad

-The kevlar-repo project from  is under [Apache 2.0 license](LICENSE).
 We accept contributions via GitHub pull requests.
 This document outlines some of the conventions related to development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.